 Athletics – Information on the participation rates and financing of UC Berkeley’s intercollegiate athletic programs may be found at the U.S. Office of Postsecondary Education website.

-Higher Education Act Disclosures – Required disclosures of the Higher Education Act of 1965, as amended by the Higher Education Opportunity Act of 2008 are available on the Office of the Registrar's website.
+Required Disclosures Under the Higher Education Act of 1965 (as amended by the Higher Education Opportunity Act of 2008)

 Notice of Financial Aid Penalties for Drug Law Violations – studentaid.ed.gov/sa/eligibility/criminal-convictions#drug-convictions